leto/Alien-Hush/README.md

 # Installation

-To install this module, run the following commands:
+To install this module from source code, run the following commands:

     perl Build.PL
     ./Build
     ./Build test
     ./Build install clean

+If you just want to install this module with your favorite CPAN client:

+    cpan  Alien::Hush
+OR
+    cpanm Alien::Hush

+to use the beauty of Perl CPAN infrastructure via your local mirror, to install Hush.

 # Support